andydevs/fractool/README.md

 | OpenCV | 4.5         | Image and video file writing  |
 | Boost  | 1.76        | Logging, parsing command line |

-_How to Build (Linux/macOS)_
+### How to Build (Linux/macOS)

-Open project in terminal.
+Open project folder in terminal.
 Run following commands

-    mkdir build
-    cd build
+    cmake -S . -B build
-    cmake ..
+    cmake --build build
-    make

-_How to Build (Windows)_
+### How to Build (Windows)

 Open project in Visual Studio.

-Build project using GUI
+Click on "Build" tab

+Click on "Build All"